 Launched with the backing of four leading banks and three of the country’s biggest telecoms operators, this pioneering initiative aims to a significant part of the Belgian population in the years to come.

-Part of the Belgian web site dedicated to the national identity cards and its applications;
+Part of the Belgian web site dedicated to the national identity cards and their applications;